hildebra/Rarefaction/Readme.md

 ```

 # Citation
-If you use RTK in a publication, please considire citing the bioinformactics application note at https://academic.oup.com/bioinformatics/article/3111845/RTK-efficient-rarefaction-analysis-of-large
+If you use RTK in a publication, please consider citing the Bioinformatics application note at: https://academic.oup.com/bioinformatics/article/3111845/RTK-efficient-rarefaction-analysis-of-large

->Saary, Paul, et al. "RTK: efficient rarefaction analysis of large datasets."
-Bioinformatics (2017)
+> Saary, Paul, et al. "RTK: efficient rarefaction analysis of large datasets."
+> Bioinformatics (2017)